 Some readers read more widely than others, but most of us fall into grooves—often without even realizing it.
-I like this as a reading challenge category because it asks you to first notice which genres you typically read, and then choose something out of the ordinary.
+This category asks you to first notice which genres you typically read, and then choose something out of the ordinary.

 If you’ve been meaning to try something new but haven’t quite gotten around to it yet, here’s your chance.

 Since we all have different reading habits, I can’t provide a list of books you should read for this category.
-Instead, I’m sharing a list of favorites culled from various popular genres, from my own reading list, and from the titles you’ve shared on facebook and the Reading Challenge pinterest board
+Instead, I’m sharing a list of favorites culled from various popular genres, from my own reading list, and from the titles you have shared.

 Tharp's life revolves around an arsenal of routines because, as she says, "a dancer's life is all about repetition."
 This conversational book is all about setting the bones—the day-to-day structure—of a creative life.
 (I only just found out she wrote a follow-up: The Collaborative Habit is on my to-read stack right now.)
 More info →